tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 }
 ```

-The relationship is required to be expressed using Fluent API.
+That relationship is required to be expressed using Fluent API.

 ```
 modelBuilder.Entity<Driver>()